for811/Ubuntu_phone_golfu/README.md

-Device tree for buid Ubuntu for HTC Desire C (Golfu)
+Device tree for build Ubuntu for HTC Desire C (Golfu)
 ====================================================

 Work in progress....